warchimede/notebook/2021-07-05-how-to-re-sign-xcarchive-export-ipa.md

 ## 0️⃣ Extract the `.app` from the `.xcarchive`

-All the necessary work will be done with or within the `.app`, thus it is easier to create a working directory and extract it there right away:
+All the necessary work will be done with or within the `.app`, thus it is easier to create a working directory and extract it there right away :

 ```sh
 cp -r ARCHIVE.xcarchive/Products/Applications/APP.app .